-with $\mu~\rightarrow~0,1,2,3$.
-This is the famous Dirac equation describing the dynamics of Dirac fermions.
+with $\mu~\rightarrow~0,1,2,3$ denote the running indices for four components ($i.e.,$ Eq.\ref{dirac} implies a sum over all four $\mu$ indices).\\ \fbox{ \parbox{1.\linewidth}{ Upper~and~lower~indices~in~$\gamma^\mu$~and~ $\partial_\mu$~ signify~contravariant~ and~ covariant\cite{tensor} nature~of~ the~respective~4-vectors.} } \\ This is the famous Dirac equation describing the dynamics of Dirac fermions.
 We should mention here that the Dirac spinor $\psi$ is a complex function in general, with each Dirac fermion consisting of two real components, called Majorana fermions.
 Moreover, one can get a Weyl fermion when the mass term in the equation vanishes ($i.e.,~m=0$).
 At the same time, for being a Weyl fermion it also need to have definite chirality (a property we will discuss later) that makes Weyl fermions available only in odd spatial dimensions.

 Though originally developed for relativistic high energy physics, Dirac fermions got its firm existence in low-energy condensed matter systems like graphene, topological insulators etc. In fact, massless Weyl fermions are first observed in condensed-matter systems called Weyl semimetals and that is what we are going to discuss in this review.